Evensky & Katz LLC Decreases Holdings in SPDR S&P 600 Small CapValue ETF (NYSEARCA:SLYV)

 Evensky & Katz LLC decreased its position in shares of SPDR S&P 600 Small CapValue ETF (NYSEARCA:SLYV – Free Report) by 0.9% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 323,356 shares of the company’s stock after selling 3,069 shares during the period.
 SPDR S&P 600 Small CapValue ETF accounts for 1.9% of Evensky & Katz LLC’s holdings, making the stock its 16th biggest position.
 Evensky & Katz LLC owned 0.64% of SPDR S&P 600 Small CapValue ETF worth $24,960,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Moneta Group Investment Advisors LLC raised its holdings in shares of SPDR S&P 600 Small CapValue ETF by 107,925.0% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 58,903,880 shares of the company’s stock worth $4,371,846,000 after buying an additional 58,849,352 shares during the last quarter.
-Private Advisor Group LLC purchased a new position in shares of SPDR S&P 600 Small CapValue ETF in the first quarter worth $15,217,000.
-Perennial Investment Advisors LLC purchased a new position in shares of SPDR S&P 600 Small CapValue ETF in the first quarter worth $14,848,000.
-LPL Financial LLC raised its holdings in shares of SPDR S&P 600 Small CapValue ETF by 10.2% in the first quarter.
-LPL Financial LLC now owns 1,681,250 shares of the company’s stock worth $128,078,000 after buying an additional 155,542 shares during the last quarter.
-Finally, Mariner LLC raised its holdings in shares of SPDR S&P 600 Small CapValue ETF by 73.3% in the fourth quarter.
-Mariner LLC now owns 272,902 shares of the company’s stock worth $20,255,000 after buying an additional 115,448 shares during the last quarter.
+Other hedge funds and other institutional investors have also made changes to their positions in the company.
+JPMorgan Chase & Co. purchased a new position in shares of SPDR S&P 600 Small CapValue ETF in the first quarter worth $40,000.
+Steward Partners Investment Advisory LLC raised its holdings in shares of SPDR S&P 600 Small CapValue ETF by 127.3% in the fourth quarter.
+Steward Partners Investment Advisory LLC now owns 607 shares of the company’s stock worth $45,000 after buying an additional 340 shares during the last quarter.
+Kalos Management Inc. purchased a new position in shares of SPDR S&P 600 Small CapValue ETF in the fourth quarter worth $52,000.
+Fiduciary Alliance LLC purchased a new position in shares of SPDR S&P 600 Small CapValue ETF in the second quarter worth $53,000.
+Finally, Horan Securities Inc. raised its holdings in shares of SPDR S&P 600 Small CapValue ETF by 203.6% in the first quarter.
+Horan Securities Inc. now owns 756 shares of the company’s stock worth $58,000 after buying an additional 507 shares during the last quarter.

 SPDR S&P 600 Small CapValue ETF Trading Down 0.7 %